nerdvibe/lisk-cute-assistant/CONTRIBUTING.md

-# How to contribute to Liskhunt
+# How to contribute to lisk-cute-assistant

 If you are interested in contributing to Liskhunt, well you are a wonderful person.